 My youngest daughter is the turkey roasting guru in our family.
 She’s an excellent cook.
 I love it when she makes Shrimp-n-grits for us!

 Tiffany likes to season food with citrus and herb combinations.
-There is no actual recipe, just a list of ingredients used.
+The recipe is easily adjustable depending on the predominate flavor you prefer.
 You can tailor your brine accordingly.

 Tif likes to juice a few lemons and oranges to add the juice to the brine.
 You could use whatever you have as a strainer to prevent the seeds from getting into the juice.

 Place the bird into your brine pot and cover with water.
 Add your brine ingredients.

 Do you see the turkey buried underneath all of those yummy flavors marinating in the brine?

 Place the turkey into the container and cover with water.
 Add all of your cut up and prepared brine ingredients listed below.
 Allow to brine overnight or at least 6 to 8 hours prior to roasting.

 - 1 Garlic

 Throw away the brine when you remove the turkey for roasting.
 Do not use brine which had raw meat in it.